brunswickcomputing/racketmanager/readme.txt

 **Features**

 * easy adding of teams and matches
-* numerous point-rules implemented to also support special rules (e.g. Hockey, Pool, Baseball, Cornhole)
 * weekly-based ordering of matches with bulk editing mechanism
 * automatic or manual saving of standings table
 * automatic or drag & drop ranking of teams
 * link posts with specific match for match reports
 * unlimited number of widgets
 * modular setup for easy implementation of sport types
-* separate capability to control access and compatibility with Role Manager
 * dynamic match statistics
 * Championship mode with preliminary and k/o rounds